Michael-Brooks/michaelbrooks.co.uk/content/posts/how-to-use-jquery-ui-sortable-in-laravel-4.md

 title: "Laravel 4: How To Use Jquery UI Sortable"
 date: 2014-09-03
 published: true
-tags: ['ReactPHP','Symfony','PHP']
+tags: ['Laravel','PHP','tutorial','JQuery','Javascript']
 canonical_url: false
-description: "On Saturday the 20th of October, I competed at Battle Cancer alongside 3 of my CrossFit friends; Pete, Phil and Matt.
-The event had somewhere around 1,000 people attending to watch a range of CrossFit teams compete with one another."
+description: "I needed a way to change the sort order of my data inside of an admin interface which I have created.
+After a little"
 ---

 # Laravel 4: How To Use Jquery UI Sortable